 Most people opt out of a rental company’s supplemental insurance option because they believe they will not get into a wreck while using the vehicle.
 But the chances of someone else’s negligence cause an accident are just as high when driving a rental car.

 Attorney for Rental Car Accidents in Montgomery County, TX

 If you or someone you love was injured in a rental car accident, you have the right to seek compensation for those injuries.
 Evans & Powell, PLLC has proven experience handling personal injury claims involving rental cars, and we will fight to ensure you are properly compensated.

-Call us today at (936) 622-2000 to schedule a free case consultation or submit your information in the online contact form.
-Evans & Powell, PLLC represent clients with personal injury claims in communities across Montgomery County such as Conroe, The Woodlands, Shenandoah, Magnolia and many others.
+Call us today at (713) 622 - 2000 to schedule a free case consultation or submit your information in the online contact form.
+Evans & Powell, PLLC represent clients with personal injury claims in communities across Montgomery County and Harris County such as Spring, Houston, Conroe, The Woodlands, Shenandoah, Magnolia and many others.

 Overview of Rental Car Accidents in Montgomery County, TX

 - When can a Rental Company be Held Liable?